 Plants that grow in cold weather can be split into two groups: hardy and semi-hardy.

-Semi-hardy plants can survive a light frost, meaning temperatures around 30-32 F. (-1 to 0 C.), but will die if the weather drops much colder.
+Semi-hardy plants can survive a light frost, meaning temperatures around 30 to 32 degrees F. (-1 to 0 C.), but will die if the weather drops much colder.
 These plants include:

 Hardy plants can survive multiple frosts and weather down into the 20s.
 These are: